pieterjanvc/HOLLOW-TREE/docs/ITadmin.md

   in case your default organization does not match the one used by the API key)

 6. Reload your apps / restart the server to apply the changes

+## Monitoring the apps

+By accessing the accorns database, you can monitor the usage of the SCUIRREL and ACCORNS apps.
+The most useful table for this purpose is 'sessions' table, which logs whenever someone starts / ends a session.
+The error column will also record any session that ended because of an app crash, with a traceback of the error for debugging purposes (though these should also be logged by PositConnect / Shiny Server).